 Although 14 groundwater basins and sub-basins have been identified in Sonoma County, Sonoma Water has groundwater supply wells only in the Santa Rosa Plain sub-basin of the Santa Rosa Valley basin.
 These groundwater supply wells are located along Sonoma Water's aqueduct in the Santa Rosa Plain at Occidental Road, Sebastopol Road, and Todd Road.
-The three wells were initially constructed in 1977 as emergency supply wells in response to the 1976-1977 drought, and two of the wells were replaced in the late 1990s.
-Although the wells were operated continuously in the early 2000s, the use of the wells has shifted to as-needed use during periods of drought or when Russian River supplies are otherwise constrained.
+The three well-site facilities were initially constructed in 1977 as emergency supply wells in response to the 1976-1977 drought, and two of the wells were replaced in the late 1990s.
+The three wells were used for water production relatively continuously between 2000 and 2009.
+After 2009, Sonoma Water shifted use of the wells to an as-needed basis (i.e., during periods of drought or when Russian River supplies are otherwise constrained), as was the case in 2013-2015.
+The wells have generally been offline since 2015 due to the need to update treatment facilities at the well sites.